tum-gis/egraphics/crates/egraphics/README.md

 # egraphics

-A Rust library for processing graphics formats in 3D space.
+Library for processing graphics formats in 3D space.

 > [!WARNING]
 > The library is at an early stage of development.